B-unit: United States

 In the US, B-units of mainline diesel locomotives typically had their own model designations and received individual numbers as independent locomotive units, separate from any A-units.
 The first B-units often used the next or previous model number corresponding to that of an A-unit (for example, ALCO DL-202 and DL-203 for the A- and B-units, respectively).
 Later, the model name was usually indicated by the letter "B" at the end or in the middle of the model designation.
 The only exception is the DD35, which was initially created as a B-unit before a similar A-unit with a cabin, called the DD35A, was introduced.
 At the same time, shunting cow–calf diesel locomotives with semi-permanently coupled A- and B-unit were considered a single locomotive, so a common designation for both units were used.

-The New York City Revenue cars 66 and 67 were R8A units which were B-units also.
+The New York City Subway Revenue cars 66 and 67 were R8A units which were B-units also.